Current business tailwinds will create IT winners & losers – with little in between

 Solving the legacy problem once and for all

 However, even companies focused on investing in IT to power their digital transformation strategies are often avoiding a critical area of renewal.
 Most large corporations are still heavily invested in core legacy business applications that are essential to the smooth running of their business but are based on decades-old technology.
 Although these core applications, and the infrastructure required to run them, often consume a disproportionately high share of a company’s IT budget, most CIOs are willing to bear that large cost because they believe it provides a level of robustness, stability, performance and scalability that can’t be found elsewhere.
 Given the critical nature of the applications they feel this is a reasonable price to pay.

-Furthermore, lack of action to modernize legacy applications has now created a brewing perfect storm of issues that will threaten organizations’ ability to maintain these systems for the long-term.
+Furthermore, lack of action in Application Modernisation has now created a brewing perfect storm of issues that will threaten organisations’ ability to maintain these systems for the long-term.
 The combination of increasing divergence and incompatibility of modern computing technologies and the legacy applications, the massive looming retirement and lack of availability of skilled legacy technicians, and the widening gap of cost of ownership of large legacy computing environments compared to new Cloud solutions will make legacy applications unsustainable for many businesses - or at a minimum put them at a huge competitive disadvantage.

 Now, in these times of economic prosperity, companies should move quickly to radically address their legacy systems.
 The good news is there has never been so many options to modernize and transform legacy applications, move them to the Cloud and address the skills issues.
 All without exposing your business to undue risk.

-Companies that use the favorable economic tailwinds to modernize their legacy computing as part of their overall digital transformation initiatives will be the big winners in the digital economy to come.
+Companies that use the favorable economic tailwinds to modernise their legacy computing as part of their overall digital transformation initiatives will be the big winners in the digital economy to come.